rattle-in-expedia/thegame/README.md

 ## Want to Contribute?
-The main purpose of this repository is to continue to make this game an experience gameers don't forget.
+The main purpose of this repository is to continue to make this game an experience gamers don't forget.
 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
-Do read the [contributing guilde](https://github.com/daniela-veloz/thegame/blob/master/CONTRIBUTING.md) to learn how you can help improve RattleIn.
+Do read the [contributing guide](https://github.com/daniela-veloz/thegame/blob/master/CONTRIBUTING.md) to learn how you can help improve RattleIn.

 ## Installation and Running Locally